aholub/type/README.txt

 	*  uncheck Line wrapping
 	*  uncheck Syntax-aware indenting

+	XCode (and other editors) often support autoindenting.
+Unfortunately, in XCode, there's no way to turn that feature off!

-	type.scpt currently shells out to a script (~/bin/type/xcodeDeMoronize.sh) for external processing that compensates for other flaws in XCode.
-In particular, there's no way to disable autoindenting to line up with the previous line.
+	type.scpt currently shells out to a script (~/bin/type/xcodeDeMoronize.sh) that compensates for this problem.
 Find details in the xcodeDeMoronize.sh file.
 If you want to change (or remove) that processing, modify the shell script, but don't remove it.
 There's no way, at present, to change the name or location of the script.
 The current script just executes a java program that's included in the install.

+INTELLIJ IDEA ISSUES

+	Turn off everything in Preferences->Editor->Smart keys
+	Turn off everything in Preferences->General->Code Completion
+	Turn off everything in Preferences->General->Postfix Completion

+	Note that if you turn off Preferences->Editor->Smart keys->Smart indent, you should xcodeDeMoronize.sh to not do anything.
+There's no harm in leaving xcodeDeMoronize in place and leaving autoindent enabled if you want to type manually as well as inject text.

+	You may want to turn off inspections if you're deliberately doing something off the wall.

 BUGS
 	Once typing starts, there's no way to stop it.
 This is really annoying